 I had to slip out of the press conference a few minutes before it ended, so that I could get to a screening of The Florida Project in the Directors’ Fortnight programme.
 After having failed to get into a screening earlier in the week, it was my second and final opportunity to see the film and there was a chance that I might be able to meet up with the producer afterwards, as we have a good mutual friend.
 From the director/writer/producer duo of Sean Baker and Chris Bergoch, the team behind Tangerine, expectations were high – and expectations were met; it has generally been so well reviewed, that many critics are wondering why it hasn’t made it into the Official Selection.
 As I arrived at the Theatre Croisette, at the Marriott hotel, I sent a message to Chris, who co-wrote and produced, to let him know I was there, so that if he was there, he didn’t just run off afterwards.

 From the outset, the film appears to be a slice of life, centred on a group of mildly delinquent, bored children, living at a motel that’s become home to a number of single-parent families, struggling – with various degrees of success and integrity – to make ends meet.
 The motel is run by Willem Dafoe, playing against type as a manager so sympathetic and against his better judgement, supportive, that you almost wish he was your uncle.
 But about an hour into the film, just when you’re beginning to think “OK, I’ve met them now…and?” a plot kicks in that takes the film in a more focused direction, injecting new life into the vibrant drama that stops one step short of tragic, given that no-one dies.
-For a film revolving around characters who find difficult as they do, it’s surprisingly bright and upbeat, for much of the time, at least, largely down to the exuberance of the children.
+For a film revolving around characters who find life as difficult as they do, it’s surprisingly bright and upbeat, for much of the time, at least, largely down to the exuberance of the children.
 From the juvenile delinquency to the free-spirited final shot, the film had echoes of Truffaut’s Les 400 Coups.
 Frighteningly convincing turns from everyone from the kids to their parents and Dafoe himself make the film a gem that’s somewhat difficult to categorise, but not the less effective for it.

 After a trek back up to street level, about three floors up, I finally made it back into the light – where I found a message from Chris telling me where he was sitting – during the screening.
 I remembered that he’d said he had only occasional access to wifi, which could make communication a little tough.
 We’d come this close to meeting, I couldn’t give up now.
 I managed to break back into the building and get back down to the auditorium, but by the time I got there, it was empty.
 So I followed a different route back outside, from the door where Chris had said he’d been sitting.
 As I burst back into the daylight for a second time, I saw an unassuming group of three people chatting.
 On closer inspection, I managed to read the name on one of their badges – it was Chris Bergoch.
 What a relief – it was like spotting an oasis in the dessert.
 Rudely, I had to interrupt – or join – his conversation to let him know we’d found each other – but that’s what Cannes is all about – it’s rude not to interrupt, here.
 He was chatting to two audience members he’d stopped after the screening, to ask why they’d chosen to watch his film.
 This is something he likes to do.
 “I expect everyone just answers ‘Because of Tangerine,'” I suggested.
 “What’s Tangerine?” asked the guy he’d been talking to; he’d luckily stumbled across one of the better films screening in Cannes by virtue of the starting time being the closest to when he got into town.
 Chris and I got a couple of photos together so that we could send one to our mutual friend, before arranging to meet up properly later.
 “I’m a DP, so I can take it,” boasted the helpful chap who clearly isn’t familiar with Nikon’s exposure controls.
 Hence, the photo is courtesy of Chris himself.